Third Cohort Of Arab Women Scientists Graduates From ICBA's Regional Fellowship Program

-(MENAFN- Mid-East) The International Center for Biosaline Agriculture (ICBA) organized today a special ceremony to celebrate International Women's Day and the graduation of the third cohort of fellows of the Arab Women Leaders in Agriculture (AWLA) program at its headquarters.
+(MENAFN- Dubai PR Network) Dubai, UAE, 15 March 2024 – The International Center for Biosaline Agriculture (ICBA) organized today a special ceremony to celebrate International Women's Day and the graduation of the third cohort of fellows of the Arab Women Leaders in Agriculture (AWLA) program at its headquarters.

 Being the first of its kind in the Middle East and North Africa, AWLA is designed to empower women researchers from across the region to spearhead positive changes in agriculture, food production and environmental sustainability while addressing the challenges they face in their careers.